AndrewLuyt/divvy-bikeshare/introduction.md

 -   Detailed descriptions of data cleaning and manipulation performed
 -   A summary of your analysis
 -   Supporting visualizations and key findings
--   Top three recommendations to the Director of Marketing to successfully implement the marketing campaign

 ## Data source